isomerpages/moe-woodgrovesec/_instructional-programmes/Craft and Technology.md

 For upper secondary, Food & Nutrition (F&N) is offered as an elective subject for upper secondary students \[Express and Normal (Academic)\].
 Students are assessed mainly through practical sessions, projects and written examination.
 When taking national examination, students would have to complete their coursework within a given period of time and sit for a written examination in Oct/Nov period.

+#### **Music**

 <img src="/images/Music_student.jpeg"
 style="width:70%">

+1\.
+General Music Programme (Lower Secondary)

+The General Music Programme (GMP) is a compulsory subject taken by all lower secondary students.
+Through the programme, students will receive opportunities to develop the necessary fundamental skills and techniques needed to compose, listen, and perform music.
+In addition, students will explore world music, and learn to appreciate how music is meaningful and purposeful in any cultural setting.

+2\.
+MEP (Music Elective Programme – Secondary 1-4)

+The MEP enables students with musical abilities to undertake an enriched 4-year music programme to stretch their talents and develop them to be future leaders in music.
+Students in the Express course can apply for the Music Elective Programme through our school.
+Upon successful application, students will take weekly music lessons at other secondary schools / music centres.

+3\.
+‘O’ Level Music (Upper Secondary)

+Students who have attained ABRSM Music Grade 4 or above (in any instrument) for both Theory and Practical are eligible to apply for the ‘O’ Level Music course through the school.
+Upon successful application, upper secondary ‘O’ level Music students will take weekly music lessons at other secondary schools / music centres.